Taking part in clinical research

 Learn more about opportunities

 Opportunities to volunteer for clinical trials or be part of research in other ways occur regularly.
-The Macular Society is being approached all the time to help researchers recruit patients to test new treatments or because they want to hear the patient's point of view to improve their research.
+The Macular Society is being approached all the time to help researchers recruit patients to test new treatments or because they want to hear the patient's point of view and experience of their condition to improve their research.

 If you meet the criteria, you will be invited to take part in the trial.
 All the information you need to make a decision on whether you wish to go ahead will be provided, such as the benefits and risks to you and how many hospital visits will be required.
 This is called the consenting process and there will be plenty of opportunity to ask questions.
 You will not be rushed to make up your mind.